 1. Be classified as a sophomore or higher.
 2. Have met the 2.75 GPA requirements (cumulative, in major, minor, and professional development).
 Have an updated degree audit from the registrar's office on file that reflects most recent grades.
 3. The applicant shall have successfully completed, prior to admission, at least: - a.
 A minimum of 12 semester credit hours in the subject-specific content area for the certification sought, unless certification sought is for mathematics or science at or above Grade 7; or - b.
 15 semester credit hours in the subject-specific content area for the certification sought if the certification sought is for mathematics or science at or above Grade 7.
 4. Have completed most general education requirements for the BSE 5.
-Demonstrate proficiency in reading, oral and written communication, and mathematics with a satisfactory score on ACT, SAT, or TSI.
-The ACT, SAT, and TSI scores are valid for a period of five years from the date of the test.
+Demonstrate proficiency in reading, oral and written communication, and mathematics with a satisfactory score on ACT, SAT, or TSIA-II.
+The ACT, SAT, and TSIA-II scores are valid for a period of five years from the date of the test.
 The ACT score requirements are a minimum of 23 on the composite score and a minimum of 19 on the English section and 19 on the Math section.
-The SAT test taken before March 5th, 2016 requires a combined score of 1070 and a Reading score of 500 and a Math score of 500.
+The SAT requires a Reading score of 500 and a Math score of 500.
 The SAT test taken after March 5th, 2016 requires an EBRW score of 480 and a score of 530 on the Math section.
-The TSI score requirements are a 351 on the Reading section, a 350 on the Math section, a score of 350 on the Writing section, and a score of 5 on the required Essay.
+The TSI score taken before January 11, 2021, requirements are a 351 on the Reading section, a 350 on the Math section, a score of 350 on the Writing section, and a score of 5 on the required Essay.
+TSIA-II taken after January 11, 2021 score requirements are a 945-990+ essay 5, or 910-944 + DS 5 or 6 + Essay 5-8 on EBRW/ELAR section.
+The math schore requirements are 950 or 910-949 + DS 6.
+The essay section requires a 5-8 score.